priyankjain/2016-Purdue-Ironhack-Tutorials/README.md

 ### Datasets

 The rules require you to use one mandatory dataset [Climate Data Online](https://www.ncdc.noaa.gov/cdo-web) and one dataset from either [Data.gov](https://www.data.gov) or [Open Indy Data Portal](http://data.indy.gov/).
-You can read more about these datasets here [Datasets.md]
+You can read more about these datasets [here](Datasets.md)

 ### Github